Exploring the franchise oddity that is Jack Sholder’s controversial horror sequel

 Ultimately, Freddy’s Revenge is more than deserving of its cult status.
 It may be flawed, borderline nonsensical and pretty damn silly at times, but no one can say it’s not distinctive ― not just as a conceptual anomaly, but due to a rich and storied legacy that continues to fascinate.
-With films that inspire such loyalty, it’s generally all or nothing, and any notion of criticism is sacrilegious to die hard appreciators, which is why it may surprise you to learn that, despite my reservations, I do enjoy this movie.
-A lot more than I tend to admit.
+With films that inspire such loyalty, it’s generally all or nothing.
+Any notion of criticism is sacrilegious to die hard appreciators, which is why it may surprise you to learn that, despite my reservations, I do enjoy this movie; a lot more than I tend to admit.
 It’s far from perfect ― in fact, it can be deeply frustrating at times, losing its way rather dramatically during its final act ― but something just keeps me coming back.
 I’ve seen this movie countless times, always with the same concerns, but that doesn’t stop me reaching for it, semi-catatonic against its neon projection, all the while whispering, ‘why do you do it to yourself?’
 It just has that intangible quality.
 A dreamlike mystique, if you will.
 It’s compulsive, sadistic viewing, possessing any body, brain or soul with the gall to reject it.
 I guess I’m Freddy’s child now.